Australian rules football in Asia: Laos

+Clubs

 Macau

 Macau Lightning AFL club was formed in 2009 and began running Auskick Clinics at the International School of Macau.
 With an increasing demand for more football from the kids participating, the club started Saturday morning training which continues to grow with boys and girls aged between 4 and 13 years.
 In September 2010 the Macau Lightning Auskick played their first match against the Hong Kong Auskick marking the first of many future match days between both clubs.

 It was a small beginning for the Senior Macau Lightning Team in 2009 with only a handful of guys looking for a social kick.
 As word spread of AFL in Macau numbers gradually grew to a competitive squad of 30 players by May 2010.
 2010 has seen the Senior Team make their International Debut with matches against Hong Kong Dragons in May, touring to Guangzhou in August and participating in the China Cup against the Hong Kong Dragons and the China Reds in early September.

 On April 13, 2013, the Lightning achieved their greatest team feat thus far in the short existence defeating both the Hong Kong Blues and a combined Hong Kong team in Round 4 of the SCAFL.